kolenaIO/kolena/docs/automations/extract-image-metadata.md

 **Sharpness** measures the edge density in an image using the Canny edge detection algorithm.
 This can indicate how clear or blurred an image is.
 The value is the proportion of edge pixels to total pixels.
-This can be useful in identifying any discrepancies in model performance as it pertains to the burriness or sharpness of an image.
+This can be useful in identifying any discrepancies in model performance as it pertains to the blurriness or sharpness of an image.

 $$
 \text{Sharpness} = \frac{\text{Number of Edge Pixels}}{\text{Total Number of Pixels}}